Control-M vs IBM Workload Automation comparison

 More Control-M Pros →

-"This solution has a request feature where users can request the added features they need to have developed.
-Based on client voting for those features, these are developed and released.""The technical support is great, the product is easy-to-use, and it is stable.""Jobs can be triggered in multiple nodes.""Technical support from IBM is very good.""The support from Cisco is very good.
-I was with them as a company for 40 years""The most important feature is the creation of folders.
-It's a really great feature because you can organize the process with naming conventions.""The project we worked on involved the running of nearly 24,000 job instances in a single day, so I would say that the solution is stable.""The whole product is valuable because it is a tool for batch automation."
+"The technical support is great, the product is easy-to-use, and it is stable.""The initial setup is easy.""The most important feature is the creation of folders.
+It's a really great feature because you can organize the process with naming conventions.""The whole product is valuable because it is a tool for batch automation.""The support from Cisco is very good.
+I was with them as a company for 40 years""The project we worked on involved the running of nearly 24,000 job instances in a single day, so I would say that the solution is stable.""Provides a robust, full spectrum enterprise-wide WLA platform.""Jobs can be triggered in multiple nodes."

 More IBM Workload Automation Pros →